 Who Was JonBenét Ramsey?

-Little beauty queen JonBenét Ramsey was born on August 6, 1990, in Atlanta, Georgia.
-The daughter of affluent parents Patsy and John Ramsey, JonBenét was only six years old when she was murdered in her Boulder, Colorado, residence on December 26, 1996.
+JonBenét Ramsey was an American child beauty queen.
+The daughter of affluent parents, JonBenét was only six years old when she was murdered in her Boulder, Colorado, residence on December 26, 1996.
 Her murder — which is still unsolved — became one of the decade's most famous police investigations.
-In 2008 new DNA technology helped absolve the Ramsey family from any wrongdoing in her murder.
+In 2008, new DNA technology helped absolve the Ramsey family from any wrongdoing in her murder.
 However, recent 2016 evidence suggests that the DNA evidence is actually a mixture of DNA and more testing is expected to take place.
 To date, no one has ever been charged for JonBenét's murder and the investigation remains open over two decades after her death.

 JonBenét’s Short Life

-Upon arriving to the initial crime scene, the Boulder Police Department had made crucial errors that compromised the investigation.
-Among the mistakes made, John Ramsey was allowed to move his daughter's body from the basement, and he and Patsy were not interviewed separately during initial questioning.
+Upon arriving at the initial crime scene, the Boulder Police Department had made crucial errors that compromised the investigation.
+Among the mistakes made, John was allowed to move his daughter's body from the basement, and he and Patsy were not interviewed separately during initial questioning.

 Countless books, documentaries, and true crime shows have featured their own theories about JonBenét’s murder.
 Outside of the Ramsey Family, the media has also reported on others deemed suspicious: from the convicted child sex offender (Gary Oliva) to the housekeeper (Linda Hoffman-Pugh) to the electrician (Michael Helgoth) to even the town Santa (Bill McReynolds).
 However, none of these people have been charged.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!